Skip to main content

 Contacts Identify

-4. Fix duplicates & errors (preview step)
+4. Fix duplicates and errors (preview step)

 Click Preview Import to confirm that your fields are properly matched.
 MessageDesk validates your data and flags issues before import.
 Invalid rows are skipped.
 Clean Shot2025 08 26at12 18 42 Pn